oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 > NOTE: The inclusion of non-deterministic file format elements ([Appendix F](#informative-producing-deterministic-sarif-log-files), [§F.2](#non-deterministic-file-format-elements)) or non-deterministic absolute URIs ([Appendix F](#informative-producing-deterministic-sarif-log-files), [§F.4](#absolute-paths)) in the fingerprint computation will compromise the usefulness of fingerprints for distinguishing logically identical from logically distinct results.

 It is difficult to devise an algorithm that constructs a truly stable fingerprint for a result.
-Fortunately, for practical purposes, the fingerprint does not need to be absolutely stable; it only needs to be stable enough to reduce the number of results that are erroneously reported as “new” to a low enough level that the development team can manage the erroneously reported results without too much effort.
+Fortunately, for practical purposes, the fingerprint does not need to be absolutely stable; it only needs to be stable enough to reduce the number of results that are erroneously reported as "new" to a low enough level that the development team can manage the erroneously reported results without too much effort.

 # Appendix C. (Informative) Use of SARIF by log file viewers <a id='informative-use-of-sarif-by-log-file-viewers'></a>